How Often Should You Reapply Mineral Zinc Oxide Sunscreen?

 Hello Chuck,

 I am glad you like the Citrix Sunscreen.
 My family and I have used it for years!
-It is a really excellent sunscreen - it has protected us well and for that I am deeply grateful to the chemist that created it.
+It is a really excellent sunscreen - it has protected us well and for that I am deeply grateful to our chemist who created it.
 Your question about what “rules” apply for reapplication of a mineral zinc oxide sunscreen is a really important one.
 I want to provide a really thorough answer because sun protection is the number one skin care step for keeping your skin healthy throughout your life.

 What is the difference between a mineral zinc oxide (physical) sunscreen and a chemical sunscreen?